mihakralj/pinescript/indicators/trends_IIR/ema.md

 # Exponential Moving Average (EMA)

 The Exponential Moving Average implements a high-performance recursive IIR filter architecture delivering 47% faster signal response and 89% noise reduction through strategic exponential decay weighting.
 By leveraging an optimized three-operation algorithm with bias-compensated initialization, EMA provides 99.9% accuracy from first bar and 78% improved trend detection compared to simple averages, achieving exact convergence to theoretical IIR response within 13-138 bars while executing in under 0.3 microseconds per data point on standard hardware.
+First introduced in the 1950s, EMA has become one of the most widely used technical indicators in financial markets.
+Its popularity stems from its balance of responsiveness and stability, making it a core component in countless trading systems and platforms worldwide.
+The EMA's elegant mathematical properties have made it a standard tool in signal processing beyond finance, including in communications, control systems, and data analysis.

 [Pine Script Implementation of EMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/ema.pine)